tintash/clarity-projects/006-dao/dao-projects/saadtahir/README.md

 # Clarinet console commands

 Following set of commands can be run on clarinet console using `clarinet console` command on terminal.
 The commands registers the deployer as member, creates a proposal that transfers 10STX to the organisation as charity, casts a yes vote, advances the chain tip to 20 to process the required proposal in the required time of 10 blocks, evaluates all the proposals in the processed-proposals list and executes the transaction on success.
-Your output should be 10 DAO tokens in the organisation's stacks address which can then be converted by that organisation principal using `convert` function in dao contract.
+Your output should be 10 DAO tokens in the organisation's stacks address which can then be converted by that organisation principal using `convert-dao-to-stx` function in dao contract.

 `(contract-call? .dao add-dao .dao-token u100000)`